 Trestle Creek is one the most important bull trout spawning streams in the Pacific Northwest, hosting an annual spawning run up to 1,000 adult fish from Lake Pend Oreille.
-Recognizing the threat that development poses for this federally listed threatened species, Western Rivers Conservancy's Northern Rockies office initiated an effort to purchase and consolidate a rural subdivision, before damaging streamside homes could be constructed.
+Recognizing the threat that development poses for this federally listed threatened species, Western Rivers Conservancy initiated an effort to purchase and consolidate a rural subdivision, before damaging streamside homes could be constructed.

-In 2000, Western Rivers Conservancy acquired and protected the first 20-acre lot with funding provided by the Avista Corporation.
+In 2000, WRC acquired and protected the first 20-acre lot with funding provided by the Avista Corporation.
 Now our partners, including the Idaho Department of Fish & Game and the Inland Northwest Land Trust, are working to secure additional conservation acquisitions in this crucial watershed.

 Photo credits: NPS, Sarah Glahe